 In this tutorial, we will show you how to install MongoDB on your Ubuntu 20.04 LTS.
 For those of you who didn’t know, MongoDB is one of the most popular implementations of the NoSQL database system.
-It’s a document-oriented database program with the JSON-like scheme, in which all your data stored as a document with BSON format on the database collection.
+It’s a document-oriented database program with a JSON-like scheme, in which all your data stored as a document with BSON format on the database collection.

 MongoDB was a pioneer in the NoSQL world.
 It’s a distributed document-oriented database with high availability replication and sharding, a built-in caching system for speed, scalable for large deployment, and flexible for your applications.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
 I will show you through the step-by-step installation of MongoDB on a Ubuntu 20.04 LTS (Focal Fossa) server.